freakent/dbus-mqtt-devices/README.md

 - grid (com.victronenergy.grid._device_)
 - gps (com.victronenergy.gps._device_)

+_Please note: it is not recommended to install this driver on lower spec GX devices such as CCGX._

 ## [How To Say Thanks](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R4Y63PPPD4CGG&source=url)
 If you find this driver useful and you want to say thanks, feel free to buy me a coffee using the "Thank You" link below.